Orioles double up Blue Jays, 4-2

-Trey Mancini, Chance Sisco, Anthony Santander and Jonathan Villar each had RBI doubles as the Baltimore Orioles defeat the visiting Toronto Blue Jays 4-2 in the opener of a three-game series Tuesday night.
+Trey Mancini, Chance Sisco, Anthony Santander and Jonathan Villar each had RBI doubles as the Baltimore Orioles defeated the visiting Toronto Blue Jays 4-2 in the opener of a three-game series Tuesday night.

 Doubles were the big thing for the Orioles in this game.
 Baltimore finished with 11 hits, including a season-high six doubles.